-Self-harm is a serious health problem and those who repeatedly self-harm can be left with permanent damage and disability.
-It is also a strong predictor of suicidal thoughts and behaviour [2] and is especially prevalent in young people [3].
+Self-harm is a serious health problem, and those who repeatedly self-harm can be left with permanent damage and disability.
+It is also a strong predictor of suicidal thoughts and behaviour2 and is especially prevalent in young people.3

-Young people who self-harm often find it hard deciding where and how to get help [4], thus increasing their risk of sustaining serious medical harm.
-Whilst young people may be reluctant to seek help from healthcare professionals when distressed [5], many turn to the internet for information or support as a way of coping with psychological distress [6 7].
-A growing number of trials involving children and adolescents suggest positive effects of interventions that make use of web-based technology [8].
-Therefore, a safe and effective, web-based intervention for young people who self-harm, could be of benefit to large numbers of individuals.
+Young people who self-harm often find it hard deciding where and how to get help, thus increasing their risk of sustaining serious medical harm.
+While young people may be reluctant to seek help from health-care professionals when distressed, many turn to the internet for information or support as a way of coping with psychological distress.
+A growing number of trials

 Decision aids (DA) are designed to help individuals make a specific and deliberate choice between two or more options where there is uncertainty.
-They can be used in medical decision-making when individuals need to choose between treatment or screening options (BMJ, clinical review, 2013).
-A Cochrane review of 115 studies assessing the effects of DAs found that DAs produced higher knowledge, more active participation in decision-making and lower levels of decisional conflict [9].
-A DA may therefore be a useful intervention for young people who self-harm, to increase knowledge about help-seeking, reduce decisional conflict and increase active participation in decision making when seeking help for selfharm.
+They can be used in medical decision-making when individuals need to choose between treatment or screening options.
+A Cochrane review of 115 studies assessing the effects of DAs found that DAs produced higher knowledge, more active participation in decision-making and lower levels of decisional conflict.
+A DA may therefore be a useful intervention for young people who self-harm, to increase knowledge about help-seeking, reduce decisional conflict and increase active participation in decision-making when seeking help for self-harm.

-In this article, we describe a) the development of a novel, web-based decision aid, designed to support young people who self-harm, b) the methods of a study, which will investigate the feasibility of conducting a randomised controlled trial of the decision aid.
+In this article, we describe (1) the development of a novel, web-based DA, designed to support young people who self-harm, and (2) the methods of a study, which will investigate the feasibility of conducting a randomised controlled trial (RCT) of the DA.

-METHODS AND ANALYSIS
+METHODS AND ANALYSIS Overview

-Overview

-This study is a 2-group, parallel arm, single blind, feasibility trial.
-Having obtained the prior consent of parents, we will invite young people, aged 12-18 years from a London secondary school, to complete a questionnaire about their mood and feelings and any self-harm behaviour they may have engaged in over the previous year.
-Participants who indicate they have self-harmed in the previous year will then be randomised to either the group receiving the DA or a control group who will receive general information about feelings and emotions.
+This study is a two-group, parallel arm, single-blind, feasibility trial.
+Having obtained the prior consent of parents, we will invite young people, aged 12-18 years from a London secondary school, to complete a questionnaire about their mood and feelings and any selfharm behaviour they may have engaged in over the previous year.
+Participants who indicate they have selfharmed in the previous year will then be randomised to either the group receiving the DA or a control group who will receive general information about feelings and emotions.
 Both groups will complete outcome measures on decision-making, intentional and actual help-seeking behaviour.
-Participants in both groups will be followed up at four weeks when we will repeat the scales.
+Participants in both groups will be followed up at 4 weeks when we will repeat the scales.
 Qualitative interviews will be conducted to explore young people's views and experience of participation in the study and, for those in the intervention group, of the DA.